Skip to main content

 The Hellenistic Towers of Naxos

-Despite the many wars and conflicts of the Hellenistic period, the island of Naxos must have attained a certain prosperity during this period – in contrast to the preceding classical epoch, from which we know no important buildings, a number of elaborate buildings have survived from the Hellenistic period.
+Despite the many wars and conflicts of the Hellenistic period, the island of Naxos must have attained a certain prosperity during this period – in contrast to the preceding Classical epoch, from which we know no important buildings, a number of elaborate buildings have survived from the Hellenistic period.
 These are the (mostly) round defense towers in southern Naxos, the best preserved and best-known of which is the Tower of Chimarrou.
 Besides this, remains of other towers have been found near Kalandós at the southern tip of Naxos, in Políchni near Mikrí Vígla, near Agiassós, in Pláka and near Pirgáki.
 In most cases, only a few stone rows or the foundations of the towers have survived.

 The Hellenistic towers of Naxos were points of retreat of larger estates, probably built because of the danger of pirate: They were not made to efficiently withstand a long siege or war, but could protect the inhabitants and their property during a pirate raid.
 Around the tower of Chimárrou a square, fortified courtyard with small houses, granaries and an oil mill has been excavated, and there are indications that other towers were surrounded by similar structures.
 Very similar Hellenistic towers can be found on many other islands and in fact all over Greece.
 Although the Hellenistic towers of Naxos clearly prove the existence of a threat to the islands, especially from pirates, they also bear witness to the relative prosperity of the inhabitants who were able to erect such elaborate buildings.
 Moreover, the existence of such towers indicates that the islands had returned to the aristocratic system: Apparently, the fertile, cultivated areas of the island were divided among wealthy landowners, while a number of subordinate families, whose members worked for the landowners, lived on the estates.